SwinVFTR: A Novel Volumetric Feature-learning Transformer for 3D OCT Fluid Segmentation: Introduction

 \section{Introduction}

-The macula is part of the retinal subspace primarily responsible for central vision.
-Fluid buildup, or macular edema in retinal layers, is a common reason for blindness and retinal degeneration \cite{goatman2006reference}.
-Possible factors include Drusen, Choroidal neovascularization (CNV), Age-related macular degeneration (AMD), and Diabetic retinopathy (DR) \cite{goatman2006reference,tranos2004macular}.
+Fluid buildup, or macular edema in retinal layers, is a common reason for blindness and retinal degeneration.
+Possible factors include Drusen, Choroidal neovascularization (CNV), Age-related macular degeneration (AMD), and Diabetic retinopathy (DR) \cite{tranos2004macular}.
 Age-related macular degeneration causes irreversible blindness in approximately 8.7\% of people worldwide and is a leading cause of vision loss.
-Furthermore, it is projected to increase threefold each decade for people over 40 in developed countries \cite{wong2014global}.
-Similarly, Diabetic retinopathy affects one-third of every diabetic patient \cite{ting2016diabetic}, which is 2.8\% of the world's population and the second leading cause of blindness \cite{bourne2013causes}.
-As a result, early diagnosis, localization, and segmentation of retinal layer fluid accumulation can help with effective treatments and personalized therapy.
-Optical coherence tomography (OCT) is a non-invasive retinal imaging method \cite{srinivasan2014fully} that yields 3D volumetric cross-sectional images for viewing the morphology of retinal layers and underlying pathologies.
+Similarly, Diabetic retinopathy affects one-third of every diabetic patient \cite{ting2016diabetic}, which is 2.8\% of the world's population and the second leading cause of blindness.
+As a result, early diagnosis, localization, and segmentation of retinal layer fluid accumulation can help with effective treatments.
+Optical coherence tomography (OCT) is a non-invasive retinal imaging method that yields 3D volumetric cross-sectional images for viewing the morphology of retinal layers and underlying pathologies.
 Although the image is extracted through this approach, the differential diagnosis and fluid localization are supervised by an expert ophthalmologist.